A 58-Year-Old With $3 Million Faces the Most Expensive Retirement Decision

 © 24/7 Wall St.

-At 58 with $3 million saved, working one additional year represents one of the most financially consequential retirement planning decisions.
-For many near-retirees, “one more year syndrome” becomes a recurring dilemma, as one Reddit user described watching others repeatedly delay retirement despite having sufficient resources.
+At 58 with $3 million saved, working one additional year ranks among the most financially consequential retirement planning decisions a person can make.
+For many near-retirees, “one more year syndrome” becomes a recurring trap, as one Reddit user described watching colleagues repeatedly delay retirement despite having sufficient resources.
 The math behind that single year reveals why this decision deserves serious consideration.

 The Scenario at a Glance